johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     1. If _cookie_'s secure-only is true, then return.

-    1. If the user agent's cookie store contains at least one Cookie _existingCookie_ that meets all of the following criteria:
+    1. If the user agent's cookie store contains at least one cookie _existingCookie_ that meets all of the following criteria:

-        1. _existingCookie_'s name is _cookie_'s name
+        1. _existingCookie_'s name is _cookie_'s name;

-        1. _existingCookie_'s secure-only is true
+        1. _existingCookie_'s secure-only is true;

-        1. _existingCookie_'s host Domain-Matches _cookie_'s host, or vice-versa.
+        1. _existingCookie_'s host Domain-Matches _cookie_'s host, or vice-versa; and

-        1. _cookie_'s path Path-Matches _existingCookie_'s path.
+        1. _cookie_'s path Path-Matches _existingCookie_'s path,

+       then return.

        Note: The path comparison is not symmetric, ensuring only that a newly-created, non-secure cookie does not overlay an existing secure cookie, providing some mitigation against cookie-fixing attacks.
 That is, given an existing secure cookie named 'a' with a path of '/login', a non-secure cookie named 'a' could be set for a path of '/' or '/foo', but not for a path of '/login' or '/login/en'.

-       then return.

-1. If _cookie_'s same-site is not "none" and _sameSiteStrictOrLaxAllowed_ is false, then return.
+1. If _cookie_'s same-site is not "`none`" and _sameSiteStrictOrLaxAllowed_ is false, then return.
 <!--
 XXX: Move these to browser specs to set _sameSiteStrictOrLaxAllowed_ appropriately